wallarm/product-documentation/docs/2.16/user-guides/blacklist.md

 ## Block Manually

+!!! info "Blocking the IP address on the partner WAF node"
+    If you have installed the [partner WAF node](../partner-waf-node/overview.md), please switch to the [account of a client](../partner-waf-node/overview.md#partner-account-components) for which the IP address is blocked before adding the IP address to the blacklist.

 To start blocking IP addresses:

 1. Click the **Block IP or Subnet** button.
 2. Enter a value in the field **IP, range, or subnet**.

-    !!! info "Subnet mask"
     Entering an IP address with a subnet mask will list every blocked IP address in the expanded table.
 For example, entering `a.b.c.0/24` will expand the table to list 256 IP addresses.
 3. Pick a date or use the calendar to specify the blocking time.
 The minimum blocking time period is 60 minutes.
 4. Provide a comment on the blocking reason.
 5. Click **Add to blacklist**.